nf-core/website/markdown/developers/modules.md

    The numbering of each `$args` variable MUST correspond to the order of the tools, and MUST be documented in `meta.yml`.
 E.g. in the first example, `bwa mem` is the first tool so is given `$args`, `samtools view` is the second tool so is `$args2`, etc.

 6. Modules MUST NOT use 'custom' hardcoded `meta` fields.
 The only accepted 'standard' meta fields are `meta.id` or `meta.single_end`.
-Prosposals for other 'standard' fields for other disciplines must be discussed with the maintainers team.
+Proposals for other 'standard' fields for other disciplines must be discussed with the maintainers team.

     <details markdown="1">
       <summary>Rationale</summary>